Pre-Conference Events

 - The workshop includes examples that align with NACEP accreditation standards and provides an opportunity to plan for continuous program improvement for all programs.

-Audience: Attendees from both K12 and postsecondary institutions are encouraged to participate either individually or as a partnership.
+Audience: Attendees from both K12 and postsecondary institutions are encouraged to participate either as a partnership or individually.

-In this workshop, CCRC will share models of effective practice, data tools, and practice assessments from research on colleges and K-12 schools that are rethinking dual enrollment as an on-ramp to college and career pathways after high school for students from underserved groups.
+In this workshop, CCRC will share models of effective practice and its research-based dual enrollment survey from research on colleges and K-12 schools that are rethinking dual enrollment as an on-ramp to college and career pathways after high school for students from underserved groups.
 In this emerging approach to DE, which we call “dual enrollment equity pathways” or DEEP, colleges and their K-12 partners broaden the benefits of DE through:

 - DEEP Outreach: Reaching out to underserved students and families to encourage and support them to participate in DE,